 27. Coroner’s consent to post-mortem required in some cases

-(1) If the designated officer for a hospital or, in a case to which section 26 applies, the senior available next of kin, has reason to believe that the death of a person is or may be a reportable death, the designated officer or the senior available next of kin, as the case may be, shall not authorize a post-mortem examination of the body of the deceased person unless the coroner has given his consent to the examination.
+(1) If the designated officer for a hospital or, in a case to which section 26 applies, the senior available next of kin, has reason to believe that the death of a person is or may be a reportable death, the designated officer or the senior available next of kin, as the case may be, shall not authorise a post-mortem examination of the body of the deceased person unless the coroner has given his consent to the examination.

 (2) Section 26(3) does not operate in a case where the death of a person is or may be a reportable death unless a coroner has given his consent to the post-mortem examination.